joeyman2525/holocure-trainer/README.md

 ![Image text](https://github.com/joeyman2525/holocure-trainer/blob/main/V1.0.2%20English.jpg)

 # How to use
-1.Open holocure and trainer
+1.Open holocure trainer
 2.Click the detect button
-3.Click on the function when you need
+3.Click on the button for whatever function you need

 ## Please Note
-1.Don't use HoloCure Launcher open the game
+1.Don't use HoloCure Launcher to open the game
-2.Unlocking the collabs recipe the function will not work
-3.If function doesn't work, press esc can help you solve the problem
+2.When unlocking a new collab, the tool will not work 3.If the functions don't work, pressing esc and returning to game may fix it